hippke/tls/docs/source/Python interface.rst

 .. note::

-   Missing catalog entries will raise a ValueError.
-We recommend to catch this exception with a try..except clause, and proceed with default values.
+   Missing catalog entries will be returned as NaN values.
+These have to be treated on the user side.